RIDING THROUGH BOSNIA AND HERZEGOVINA: A MOTORCYCLE ADVENTURE IN THE BALKANS

 The conversation went on like this for a while.
 As someone who has spent their entire life trying to destroy stereotypes and glass ceilings, this did not sit well with me.
 I also realized it is not my job to change anyone and this person did not care what I had to say.
 I've had so many conversations with people from different backgrounds and upbringings with different beliefs, but we both respected each others lives and opinions.
 Sometimes we didn't agree, but we still listened to what each side had to say.
 This interaction was not that type of conversation.
 I've had much more positive interactions in Bosnia and Herzegovina that outweigh this interaction, but I did not feel like taking another chance on if another uncomfortable interaction like this would happen.
 I'm not supposed to fall in love with every country.

-Riding a motorcycle through a country isn't just about the condition of the roads, it's about the interactions with the local people as well.
+Riding a motorcycle through a country on a motorcycle isn't just about the condition of the roads and landscapes, it's about the interactions with the local people and learning about the culture.
 The interactions with locals is what really provides the richness in the experience when visiting a country.
 That's why I shared this experience.
-Honestly if I could give a ratio of the positive experiences I had to this negative one in Bosnia and Herzegovina, it would probably be 50:1.
+Honestly if I could give a ratio of the positive experiences to this negative one in Bosnia and Herzegovina, it would probably be 50:1.

 Bosnia and Herzegovina was not my favorite country, but I'm happy I experienced it for myself.
 It's not a popular tourist destination and many of my friends back home in California have never heard of it.
+It taught me valuable lessons and gave me a deeper understanding of the region.
 I saw some amazing things there and even made a lifelong friend.
 I'll tell that story soon.